Burundi: Peace agreements

 African leaders began a series of peace talks between the warring factions following a request by the United Nations Secretary General Boutros Boutros-Ghali for them to intervene in the humanitarian crisis.
 Talks were initiated under the aegis of former Tanzanian President Julius Nyerere in 1995; following his death, South African President Nelson Mandela took the helm.
 As the talks progressed, South African President Thabo Mbeki and United States President Bill Clinton also lent their respective weight.

-The peace talks took the form of Track I mediations.
-This method of negotiation can be defined as a form of diplomacy involving governmental or intergovernmental representatives, who may use their positive reputations, mediation, or the "carrot and stick" method as a means of obtaining or forcing an outcome, frequently along the lines of "bargaining" or "win-lose".

 The main objective was to transform the Burundian government and military structurally in order to bridge the ethnic gap between the Tutsi and Hutu.
 It was to take place in two major steps.
 First, a transitional power-sharing government would be established, with the presidents holding office for three-year terms.
 The second objective involved a restructuring of the armed forces, where the two groups would be represented equally.

 As the protracted nature of the peace talks demonstrated, the mediators and negotiating parties confronted several obstacles.
 First, the Burundian officials perceived the goals as "unrealistic" and viewed the treaty as ambiguous, contradictory and confusing.
 Second, and perhaps most importantly, the Burundians believed the treaty would be irrelevant without an accompanying cease fire.
 This would require separate and direct talks with the rebel groups.
 The main Hutu party was skeptical of the offer of a power-sharing government; they alleged that they had been deceived by the Tutsi in past agreements.

 In 2000, the Burundian President signed the treaty, as well as 13 of the 19 warring Hutu and Tutsi factions.
 Disagreements persisted over which group would preside over the nascent government, and when the ceasefire would begin.
 The spoilers of the peace talks were the hardliner Tutsi and Hutu groups who refused to sign the accord; as a result, violence intensified.
 Three years later at a summit of African leaders in Tanzania, the Burundian president and the main opposition Hutu group signed an accord to end the conflict; the signatory members were granted ministerial posts within the government.
 However, smaller militant Hutu groups – such as the Forces for National Liberation – remained active.